Why You Should Submit Supplementary Material with Your Manuscript

 - Supplementary materials make it easier for readers to find your paper.
 If readers do not subscribe to the journal, they may discover your supplementary materials online and the materials may lead them to your paper.
 Supplemental material “makes your article more discoverable, giving people another route to find your research.”

 - Publishing supplementary materials may help with plagiarism prevention.
-If your extended methods, materials, and data sets are online, Some research grants may require evidence of your past data collection, so having online data in the form of supplementary material helps you meet requirements for funding.
+If your extended methods, materials, and data sets are online, a plagiarism detector can identify anyone attempting to plagiarize.
+Some research grants may require evidence of your past data collection, so having online data in the form of supplementary material helps you meet requirements for funding.

 - Online versions of your supplementary material provide a backup copy.
 If you accidentally lose your data or methods owing to a computer crash, you can be assured that the data still exists online in the journal’s electronic supplement database.